We Love Stained Glass!

 The fourth thing to do is Solder the re-strip onto the copper foil, forming a lead line, being careful not to add too much heat and cracking the glass.

+In this weeks video, I show how a stained glass window has separated from the frame work and the steps to fix it.
 The second thing to do is add copper foil tape where you want to form a strong lead line.
 Clean the glass well so the foil will stick readily to the glass, use a craft knife or box knife to trim the ends of the foil.

+In this weeks video, I show how a stained glass window has separated from the frame work and the steps to fix it.
 The first thing to do is pull the separated metal back into place.
 I simply nailed some wooden blocks to the work bench to give myself a clamping surface, then used wood clamps to gently pull the metal back into place.

 We're getting close to finishing Jeanne's second Mandala book.
 It's been all but done for two years!
 But by setting aside every Thursday morning to work on the pages that are nearly done, we're getting close.